Dumpcar series 31-638 [WIP]

 -

-Bare stepper motor.
-Pros: tiny and give full control over kinematics.
-Cons: attaching anything to a tiny shaft is difficult.
+Micro stepper motor plus home-made everything.
+Pros: tiny and kinematics is rather simple.
+Cons: attaching anything to a tiny motor shaft is difficult.

 | Fun fact: the stepper motors with linear drive that are currently available on aliexpress come from smartphones with retractable cameras (e.g. Xiaomi Mi 9T).
 There are some photos of disassembled camera modules, where such stepper motor assemblies are visible.
 This means that when these smartphones go out of fachion, the steppers will disappear from market. |